NehzUx/NewInML2022NeurIPS/README.md

-We plan to organize again NewInML at NeurIPS 2022!
+NewInML will be held at NeurIPS, Nov 28th 2022.
 We are updating the website frequently.
 Stay tuned!
 If you have any question, please contact us by: contactnewinml@gmail.com

 # Mission